Colossosuchus: Phylogeny

+This general placement was repeated in a second paper from the same year, as Brownstein (2023) likewise recovered Colossosuchus as a mystriosuchine parasuchid.
+Brownstein conducted multiple phylogenetic analysis utilizing different datasets and both parsimony and Bayesian analysis.
+While the placement of various taxa shifted among these analysis, Colossosuchus was only marginally affected by the differing sets.
+Both parsimony and Bayesian analysis using Datta & Rey's dataset still found it to be more basal than Rutiodon and Volcanosuchus (although Brachysuchus and Angistorhinus were found significantly more derived in the Bayesian analysis).
+The Bayesian analysis using the dataset of Jones & Butler (2018) on the other hand differed in that it placed Colossosuchus as the most derived non-leptosuchomorph parasuchid.

 Paleobiology

 The Tiki Formation is known for its diversity and abundance of phytosaur remains.
 Besides Colossosuchus, it also yielded the smaller Volcanosuchus and a large amount of teeth belonging to a derived species of phytosaur.
 In addition to these remains from the Tiki Formation, at least two more phytosaurs are known to have lived at the same time in different parts of India.
 This diverse phytosaur fauna highlights the endemic nature of the group, which generally appears through distinct forms inhabiting restricted ranges, rather than individual genera having a cosmopolitan distribution.
 Additionally, these Indian taxa are all noted to have survived the early Norian extinction event that effectively caused the disappearance of most non-leptosuchomorph phytosaurs on a global scale.
 However neither the precise causes of this extinction event or why the Indian phytosaur community survived it are understood.

 The bonebed that yielded the remains of Colossosuchus may have been formed by the mass death of a family group, consisting of adults performing parental care.